networktocode/jdiff/README.md

 >>> result
 ({'Management1': {'new_value': 'down', 'old_value': 'connected'}}, False)
 ```
-Targeting only `interfaceStatus` key, we would need to define a reference key (in this case `$Management1$`) as well as we would not need to define any exclusion list.
+Targeting only `interfaceStatus` key, we would need to define a reference key (in this case `$name$`) as well as we would not need to define any exclusion list.

 This logic applies to all check-types available in `netcompare`